 The medical studies at the Brandenburg Medical School Theodor Fontane (abbreviated MHB, which stands for "Medizinische Hochschule Brandenburg Theodor Fontane", in German language) have the peculiarity of being decentralized: the students start their studies in Neuruppin, from semester 1-4, then continue in Brandenburg an der Havel for Semesters 5-7.
 During the semesters 8-10, the students are divided in small groups and continue their activities in different clinics throughout the German state of Brandenburg.

-The LuK is located at the Neuruppin Campus, the BLiTZ is part of the Brandenburg an der Havel Campus.
-Together, these training centers constitute the Skills Lab of the MHB – one of the few German Skills Lab that is certified by the "Practical Skills Committee" of the German "Society for Medical Education" (Gesellschaft für Medizinische Ausbildung, GMA).
+The Skills Lab of the MHB is one of the few German Skills Lab that is certified by the "Practical Skills Committee" of the German "Society for Medical Education" (Gesellschaft für Medizinische Ausbildung, GMA).

 In the Skills Lab facilities, with its equipment and with the direct support of the Skills Lab Team, both medical and psychology students can train their practical as well as their soft skills and communication competencies.
-These skills are tested at the end of each semester, as part of the OSCE-exam or as part of a Workplace Based Assessment.
+These skills are tested at the end of each semester in objective structured clinical examinations.

-Other important activities where the Skills Lab is active are the Peer Assisted Learning (PAL) program, "Teamwork, Reflection, Interaction and Communication" trainings (TRIK), Simulated Persons program, and offering to all students a wide variety of models, devices, and simulators for studying and teaching.
+Other important activities where the Skills Lab is active are the Peer Assisted Learning (PAL) program, "Teamwork, Reflection, Interaction and Communication" trainings (TRIK), Simulated Persons program, and offering to all students a wide variety of models, devices, and simulators for learning and training.

-Not just students make use of these training centers: also medical doctors in training (medical residents) also have the possibility of using the Skills Lab to improve their skills, for example, by using the "Lübecker Toolbox" to practice laparoscopic procedures, or preparing for their specialist examinations.
-The Skills Lab is open from Mondays through Fridays, from 10 a.m. to 9 p.m.
+Not just students make use of these training centers: also medical doctors in training (medical residents of the partner hospitals and clinics) can use the Skills Lab equipment (for example, the "Lübecker Toolbox" to practice laparoscopic procedures).

 We would gladly introduce you to our Skills Lab Team and present our facilities; please do not hesitate in contacting us: SkillsLab@mhb-fontane.de